zilishen/documentation/content/controller/platform/access-management/manage-active-directory-auth-provider.md

 1. Provider URI: This is the authority URL that authorizes access to the OpenID Connect (OIDC) metadata document.
 NGINX Controller forwards authentication requests to this URL.
 This URL contains the `{tenant}` that you created earlier.

-   Refer to the [Microsoft Azure AD OIDC documentation](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#fetch-the-openid-connect-metadata-document) for more information about the OIDC responses.
+   Refer to the [Microsoft Microsoft Entra OIDC documentation](https://learn.microsoft.com/en-us/entra/identity-platform/v2-protocols-oidc#fetch-the-openid-connect-metadata-document) for more information about the OIDC responses.

-   For example, the following Provider URI would allow users from the specified Azure Active Directory (AD) tenant to log in to NGINX Controller:
+   For example, the following Provider URI would allow users from the specified Microsoft Entra tenant to log in to NGINX Controller:

     ```lang-none
     "https://login.microsoftonline.com/12345678-90ab-cdef-1234-567890abcdef/v2.0"
     ```

-1. Client ID: This is the client ID from your Azure AD App Registration.
+1. Client ID: This is the client ID from your Microsoft Entra App Registration.

-1. Client Secret: This is the secret that you created with your Azure AD App Registration.
+1. Client Secret: This is the secret that you created with your Microsoft Entra App Registration.

 1. Scopes: This defines the permissions the Auth Provider requests from Azure.